tnightengale/dbt-activity-schema/README.md

 For **All Ever** 'visited_website' append **Last In Between** 'viewed_page'.
 On every website visit, what was the last page that they viewed before leaving.

-> **Note:** The appended activity will be added to the row of the final occurance of the
+> **Note:** The appended activity *will also be added to the row of the final occurrence of the
-> primary activity, even though it is not technically _in between_ another occurance of the
+> primary activity*, even though it is not technically _in between_ another occurrence of the
 > primary activity.
 The generated SQL for the dataset can be filtered further if
 > desired, to remove those rows.

 ### Aggregate In Between (TODO)
-Append a count of all activities that occurred after each occurrence of the primary activity, but before the next occurrence of the primary activty.
+Append a count of all activities that occurred after each occurrence of the primary activity, but before the next occurrence of the primary activity.

 **Dataset Usage:**
 - `primary_activity:` ❌